Antelope, SD Demographics

 A map of Antelope's Population by Race

-Of the 486 places in South Dakota, Antelope is the 88th most populous.
+Antelope is ranked the 115th most populous place in South Dakota, out of 485 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Antelope was ranked the 88th most populous place in the 2020 Census.

 Antelope's White Population